 13 Surprising Stroke Symptoms Everyone Needs to Know

 Intense headache pain is a stroke symptom that can easily be mistaken for a migraine—especially if you are prone to them.
 "This can occur as a result of bleeding in the brain," cardiologist Sanjiv Patel, MD, tells Best Life.
-If you experience any of the following symptoms of a stroke, head to the hospital immediately.
-Or, if your headache is significantly worse than usual, it's always best to play it safe and seek medical attention.
+If you experience a headache along with any of the following symptoms of a stroke, head to the hospital immediately.
+And if your headache is significantly worse than usual, it's always best to play it safe and seek medical attention.

-According to Patel, sudden onset nausea or vomiting could be another symptom of a stroke.
+According to Patel, sudden, unexplained nausea or vomiting could be another symptom of a stroke.
 He explains that both of these symptoms occur "due to a blocked artery or bleeding in the brain."

 Strangely enough, a stroke can also cause unrelenting hiccups.
-In fact, as one 2005 paper published in the Journal of Neurology, Neurosurgery & Psychiatry notes, several other neurological issues can also cause hiccups—so even if you don't think you're having a stroke, persistent hiccups are worth getting checked out by a doctor.
+In fact, as a 2005 paper published in the Journal of Neurology, Neurosurgery & Psychiatry notes, several other neurological issues can also cause hiccups—so even if you don't think you're having a stroke, persistent hiccups are worth a trip to the doctor.

-"A stroke in the back of the brain can cause balance difficulty and dizziness," says Jason Tarpley, MD, a stroke neurologist at Providence St. John's Health Center in California.
-If it becomes hard to walk out of nowhere, it's definitely time to see a doctor.
+"A stroke in the back of the brain can cause balance difficulty and dizziness," Jason Tarpley, MD, a stroke neurologist at Providence St. John's Health Center in California, tells Best Life.
+If you're having trouble walking and feeling unsteady, seek medical attention as soon as possible.

 Shortness of breath

 Chest pain isn't the only stroke symptom that mirrors a heart attack.
-Cedars-Sinai notes that it's not uncommon to experience shortness of breath, too.
-Strokes and heart attacks are equally serious, so either way, this—and all other symptoms identified on this list—should be addressed immediately.
+Cedars-Sinai notes that it's not uncommon to experience shortness of breath, as well.
+Strokes and heart attacks are equally serious, so either way, this—as well as all of the symptoms on this list—should be addressed immediately.

 In addition to confusion, strokes can affect the brain in a variety of other serious ways, including some form of memory loss, according to the American Stroke Association, which lists problems with short-term memory, getting lost in familiar places, difficulty following instructions, and trouble making monetary transactions as possible symptoms of a stroke.

 Numbness or weakness on one side of your body